LionelBeato/coatimundis/Week-4/Day-18/OVERVEW.md

 ## Agenda
 - Go in depth with web design and graphic design standards and best practices, implementing bootstrap as an example.
 - Explore software design patterns such as MVC and MVVM.
-- Create an Angular project using the cli tool.
+- Implement MVC in a node project
 ## Outline

 | Time   | Objective                        |